Researching and celebrating the Twickenham-Richmond First World War Belgian Refugee Community

 Richmond upon Thames' unique history.
 Our area gave a home to 6000 First World War Belgian Refugees: they changed the face of our towns and made parts of them Belgian.

-Most of the Belgians came here to work in a vast munitions factory beside the river in East Twickenham near Richmond Bridge.
+Most of the Belgians came here to work at The Pelabon Works, a vast munitions factory beside the river in East Twickenham near Richmond Bridge.
 Its founder, dynamic Franco-Belgian engineer Charles Pelabon, escaped from Antwerp on the very day it fell to the invading German army, and dedicated himself to the war effort.
 Within only three weeks he was producing shells for the Belgian and Allied armies.

 The Pelabon Works started in TEDDINGTON; three months later Charles started up the much larger Pelabon Works in East Twickenham and this eventually superseded the Teddington factory.
 (The huge Richmond Bridge Estate development now covers the whole of Pelabon's site.)